🎤 Micdrop

 Micdrop: A TypeScript Alternative to Pipecat for Voice AI in Web Apps

 Pipecat is a popular open-source framework for building real-time voice AI agents.
-With 10k+ GitHub stars and 60+ AI integrations, it's become a go-to choice for conversational AI.
-But if you're a web developer building voice features into a web application, Pipecat might not be the best fit.
+With 14,000 GitHub stars, 293 contributors and more than 100 AI services in its catalogue, it’s become a go-to choice for conversational AI.
+But if you’re a web developer building voice features into a web application, Pipecat might not be the best fit.

-In this article, we'll compare Pipecat with Micdrop, a TypeScript-native voice AI framework designed specifically for web applications, and explain when each tool makes more sense.
+Here is how Pipecat compares with Micdrop, a TypeScript-native voice AI framework built for web applications, and when each one makes more sense.

 The problem with Pipecat for web developers

 Pipecat is a powerful, general-purpose framework.
 It handles telephony (SIP/PSTN), video, IoT devices, and complex multimodal pipelines.
-But that generality comes with trade-offs that hit web developers hardest.
+That generality is exactly what weighs on a web stack.

 1. Python-only backend